nehelmalhotra/Boston-Housing-Prices/README.md

 # Dataset <a name="dataset"></a>

-The datasets used for this part of the project can be found on Kaggle:
+The datasets used for project can be found on Kaggle:

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques